bacionejs/furball/README.md

 🎮 How to Play
 - Click / Tap anywhere on the screen to make the cat jump.
-- The jump’s horizontal direction and strength depend on where you tap:
-- Tap on the left side → jump left.
-- Tap on the right side → jump right.
-- Tap closer to the middle → smaller sideways movement.
-- A very faint vertical line appears in the middle to help you orient your taps.
 - Land on new platforms to score points.
 - Falling costs you -5 points (ouch!).